Chola government: Foreign trade

-Towards the end of ninth century CE, the countries of southern India had developed extensive maritime and commercial activity.
-The Cholas, being in possession of both the west and the east coasts of peninsular India were at the forefront of these ventures.
+Towards the end of the ninth century CE, the countries of southern India had developed extensive maritime and commercial activity.
+The Cholas, having both the west and the east coasts of peninsular India were at the forefront of these ventures.
 The Tang dynasty of China, the Srivijaya empire in the Malayan archipelago under the Sailendras and the Abbasid Caliphate at Baghdad were the main trading partners.

-During the trouble developed at the decline of the Tang dynasty, China became dangerous for foreign traders and the Srivijaya empire benefited from the shifting trade from China and acted as the clearing house for Tamil trade.
-The Song dynasty that followed the Tang dynasty made the situation more normal and the trade began to flourish once more.
+During the trouble developed during the decline of the Tang dynasty, China became dangerous for foreign traders and the Srivijaya empire benefited from the shifting trade from China and acted as the clearing house for Tamil trade.
+The Song dynasty that followed the Tang dynasty made the situation more normal, and the trade began to flourish once more.
 Several trade delegations were sent to many countries including the Chola offering profitable licenses.
 Cholas were eager to exploit this opportunity and sent several trade missions to China.

-Chinese Song Dynasty reports record that an embassy from Chulian (Chola) reached the Chinese court in the year 1077 CE and the king of the Chulien at that time was called Ti-hua-kia-lo.
+Chinese Song dynasty reports record that an embassy from Chulian (Chola) reached the Chinese court in the year 1077 CE and the king of the Chulien at that time was called Ti-hua-kia-lo.
 It is possible that these syllables denote "Deva Kulo[tunga]" (Kulothunga Chola I).
-This embassy was a trading venture and ended very profitable to the visitors.
+This embassy was a trading venture and ended up very profitable to the visitors.
 They returned with 81,800 strings of copper coins in return for some articles of tributes including glass articles, and spices.

 A fragmentary Tamil inscription found in Sumatra mentions the name of a merchant guild Nanadesa Tisaiyayirattu Ainnutruvar (நானாதேச திசையாயிரத்து ஐந்நூற்றுவர்) (Lit.
 The Five Hundred from the 16 countries (4x4) and the thousand directions) who were a merchant guild famous in the Chola country.
-The inscriptions is dated 1088 CE, clearly proving that there was an active overseas trade during the Chola period.
+The inscriptions are dated 1088 CE, clearly proving that there was an active overseas trade during the Chola period.